-Old Spanish-era houses surrounded me as my steps echoed along the cobbled street.
+Old Spanish-era stone houses surrounded me as my steps echoed along the cobbled street.
 I was too early, but at the same time, I realized I was just on time.
-I savored the crisp morning air, the light just beginning to creep beyond the ornate eaves of the east-side house.
+I savored the crisp morning air, the light just beginning to creep beyond the ornate eaves of the east-side houses.
 I held up my camera, composed the scene through the viewfinder, focused the lens and lightly pressed the shutter.
 I thought to myself, I have the photos but I can also write about this.

 I worked on a cube farm and was treated like a machine.
 Everything was so robotic; we weren’t even allowed to personalize our workstations with photographs and mementos that remind us that we, after all, are still humans.

 And then I heard about it.
 A guy from another team stamped his foot down and signed a resignation paper.
 Well, this is really not extraordinary; resignations are a normalcy in our industry.
-But what differentiates this one from the rest was that he wasn’t just about to transfer to another robot job with a higher pay, he was going to travel the country, photograph the places he visits, write about the colors of its festivals and get paid to do it too.
+But what differentiates this one from the rest was that he wasn’t just about to transfer to another robot job with a higher pay, he was going to travel the country, photograph the places he visits, write about the colors of its festivals, and get paid to do it too.
 All this without a boss hanging around his every move.

 And so I got intrigued.
 If he can do it, surely, I can too?
 And after years of maybe I should, maybe I shouldn’t, I finally followed suit.
 I started gathering my thoughts into words and my pictures into essays.
 I started Lakad Pilipinas.

 It somehow miraculously grew.
 From ten viewers, eight of which are my office friends—the ninth my mom—it eventually reached figures I never knew it can attain.
 I was still working at the cube then, but I always managed to sneak in some minutes to write and post on my new project.
 The goal ultimately is financial gain—I wanted it to earn, so that maybe somehow someday, I can also turn in that resignation paper.